If you’re looking for a reliable DIY guide for starting an LLC in New York, look no further.

 - Altering verb tense

-- Addition or deletion of one or more article, conjunction, preposition, or contraction
+- Addition or deletion of one or more articles, conjunction, preposition, or contraction

-- Using a derivative of the same key word
+- Using a derivative of the same keywords

 - Changing capitalization or typeface

 Consider this: your friend Fanny wants to open a flower shop in Albany, New York.
 The name she is considering, Flowers by Fanny, LLC is already in use.
 So she comes up with a new one: Fanny’s Florals and Design, LLC.
 This name is similar to the original but includes new words, distinguishing it in the Department of State’s records.

 Of course, you will only need to make distinguishable changes if your name is already taken.
 Don’t make the mistake of ordering business cards, creating advertisements, and using a name on documents like the Articles of Organization without first confirming it’s available.
 Use the Department of State’s Business Entity Database to see if there’s an existing business using your desired name.
 Or, you can send a written inquiry (and a $5 fee) to the following address:

 Albany, NY 12231

 Maybe you pegged a distinguishable name right away, or maybe it took some modifications, but either way, once you have a unique name, you can lock it down by filing a name reservation.

 You may have fallen in love with a particular name, but still have some preparation and paperwork to sort out before starting your LLC, and you’re worried that someone will swipe it in the meantime.
 To calm your nerves, you can reserve that name in New York for a total of 60 days.